Exeter: Media

-Both BBC Spotlight and ITV West Country provide Exeter with regional news outputs.
+Both BBC Spotlight and ITV West Country provide Exeter with regional TV news outputs.
 BBC Spotlight is broadcast from Plymouth and ITV West Country is broadcast from Bristol, although both services do have newsrooms in Exeter.
 The St Thomas and Stockland Hill transmitting station both provide the city's coverage.
+Exeter was a filming location for the television drama series The Onedin Line (1971–80), Skins (2007–13), and Broadchurch (2013–17).